Find the best things to do in Sydney, for tourists as well as for locals. Make the most of your stay in Sydney with this comprehensive guide.

 Perhaps the most famous walking track in Sydney and New South Wales brings hikers from iconic Bondi Beach to trendy Coogee Beach, showcasing the sheer beauty of Sydney’s coastline.

-If you do have the energy, walking back is actually a good idea because the views are always different and you will discover new things to see and experience.
+If you have the energy, walking back is a good idea because the views are always different and you will discover new things to see and experience.

 2. Visit Opera House and Royal Botanic Garden